Get all the latest data for Nicosia

 What is the 10-year property price prediction for Nicosia as of 2026?

-As of early 2026, cumulative property price growth in Nicosia over the next 10 years is expected to reach approximately 30% to 55%, assuming Cyprus remains a stable euro-area economy and Nicosia maintains its role as the capital and administrative center.
+As of early 2026, the base-case estimate for cumulative residential property price growth in Nicosia over the next ten years (2026 to 2036) is around +30% to +55%, assuming Cyprus remains a stable euro-area economy and Nicosia continues its role as the country's employment and services capital.

 What long-term economic factors will shape property prices in Nicosia?